vasyl83/SV07update/README.md

 Continue by following the promts and selecting your timezone.
 Confirm that the info is correct to finally be dropped into the shell.

 ![locale-shell](<images/Screenshot 2024-03-14 220532.png>)

+## 8. Mounting USB stick and enabling the wifi.